andrewpbray/scheduled-posts/README.md

 # Scheduled-posts Extension For Quarto

-Allows blog posts (or any website documents) to be published according to a schedule.
+Allows blog posts (or any website documents) to be published according to a schedule. *Note: this extension is still in development phase and isn't yet working as planned.*

 ## Installing